 The 24-Hour Zone in the Campus Center may be accessed from the south side of the building.
 Students must use their Lions ID to gain access after hours.
-This area includes a computer lab, group study rooms, additional lounge space, and vending machines.
+This area includes a computer lab, group study rooms, and vending machines.